Meeds-io/whitepaper/en/2-deeds.md

 ## 2.2.
 Deeds supply

 The WoM will ultimately supply a limited amount of Deeds.
 Each Deed includes a predefined maximum number of users and offers a reward capacity (Minting Power).
-The term' user' here and hereafter designates any employee, worker, freelancer, volunteer, etc.
+The term __'user'__ here and hereafter designates any employee, worker, freelancer, volunteer, etc.

 There are four types of Deeds, each providing different capabilities in terms of the number of users, voting rights in a city (see 2.7), or minting power, the rarest being the most powerful :